Hello, I’m Jill Evans, and here are a few details about me:

 In 2002, I started up my own small business as a professional family history researcher, doing research at Gloucestershire Archives for people who could not do the work themselves.
 I continued to research crime in Gloucestershire in my spare time.

 In 2010, I was given the opportunity to write a book for The History Press, called Hanged at Gloucester, which was about all the people hanged at Gloucester’s county and city prisons between 1792 and 1939.
 It was published in 2011.
-Two more books have followed, The Gloucester Book of Days, published in January 2013, and my latest work, Gloucester Murder and Crime, which came out in September 2013.
+Two more books followed: The Gloucester Book of Days, published in January 2013, and Gloucester Murder & Crime, which came out in September 2013.